Math-Barros/Math-Barros/README.md

 ### Hi there, I'm Matheus 👋
 <p align="left">
-I'm a Computer Forensic Analyst currently, I'm looking for a job as a developer or data analyst. <br> <br>
+I'm a Developer and Computer Forensic Analyst with a year of experience.
+Information security enthusiast. <br> <br>

 - 🔭 Information Systems Student at [FIAP][fiap]!
 - 🌱 I’m currently learning everything 🤣